 Eskata Seborrheic Keratosis

+Eskata is the first and only FDA-approved topical treatment for raised SKs.
 The lack of treatment options seems odd since so many men and women have this skin condition worldwide.
 According to a study done in 2015, over 80 million Americans alone are affected by seborrheic keratosis.
 That makes this skin condition more common than acne or rosacea.